-In this Demystifying series, we shed light on what it is to be a non-executive director.
-The role of a non-executive director in 2020 is far from the stereotypes; of smoking jackets, whiskey and private members clubs with panelled walls.
+In this article, we shed light on what it is to be a non-executive director.
+The role of a non-executive director today is far from the stereotypes; of smoking jackets, whiskey and private members clubs with panelled walls.

 A fresh pair of eyes

 A non-executive director brings an external perspective to discussions around the board table.
 A fresh pair of eyes on the organisation’s performance, trends, strategy, culture, and much more.

 Being inquisitive and asking questions is key.
 As a non-executive director you might highlight a worrying trend in the business performance, or to question whether the company is addressing market trends you’ve seen elsewhere, or to bring your insight from experience you’ve had elsewhere.

 The key here is independence: you are helpful because you are an outsider and you aren’t in the weeds of the company all day.
 The executives (for example, the chief executive or finance director) are in the business day in day out; as a non-executive director, you are the outside view.

 A skilled person